 - Perinatal asphyxia

-Compensation is not only available for injuries caused to the baby, but can also be claimed for medical complications which affect the mother.
-These could include failure to diagnose the condition pre-eclampsia, or failing to control excessive blood loss during delivery.
-There can also be many other ‘red flags’ during labor and after birth, such as a low APGAR score, the infant needing intensive medical treatment, or failing to fulfill normal development milestones.
+Compensation is not only available for injuries to the baby but also for medical complications that affect the mother.
+These can include failure to diagnose the condition preeclampsia or to control excessive blood loss during delivery.
+There can also be many other red flags during labor and after birth, such as a low APGAR score, the infant needing intensive medical treatment, or failing to fulfill normal development milestones.

-In such cases it is vital that you talk with a lawyer experienced in birth trauma cases in Michigan, to determine if your doctor or hospital was negligent and as a result caused your baby harm.
+In such cases, always consult with a lawyer experienced in birth trauma cases in Michigan to determine if your doctor or hospital was negligent and caused your baby’s injuries.

-Cases of birth injuries and trauma can occur when the doctor or care provider responsible for the care of the mother and baby fail in some way to live up to their obligations.
-Doctors may be held legally responsible if it is determined that their actions were negligent and it can be proved they were the direct cause of the baby’s injuries.
-Hospitals and clinics can also be held liable if the actions of their staff, or their policies relating to labor and delivery, resulted in injury to mother and/or baby.
+Cases of birth injuries and trauma can occur when the doctor or care provider responsible for the care of the mother and baby fails to live up to their obligations.
+Doctors may be legally responsible if their actions were negligent, and families can prove the negligence was the direct cause of the baby’s injuries.
+You can hold hospitals and clinics liable if the actions of their staff or their policies relating to labor and delivery injured you or your baby.

-Determining whether or not a doctor acted negligently during labor and delivery comes down to comparing their actions with what a reasonable physician, with similar expertise, would have done in the same situation.
-If it is determined their level of care fell short of what would be reasonably expected then you may have the basis of a claim for medical negligence.
+Determining whether or not a doctor acted negligently during labor and delivery requires comparing their actions with what a reasonable physician with similar expertise should have done in the same situation.
+If their level of care fell short of what patients should reasonably expect, you may have the basis of a claim for medical negligence.

-Possible negligence and mistakes on the physician’s behalf could include:
+Possible negligence and mistakes on the physician’s behalf can include:

 - Allowing labor to progress too slowly or letting it go on too long.

-- Improper or aggressive use of forceps or vacuum
+- Improper or aggressive use of forceps or vacuums

-- Failing to respond quickly and correctly to the infant becoming stuck in the birth canal (known as shoulder dystocia).
+- Failing to respond quickly and correctly to the infant becoming stuck in the birth canal (shoulder dystocia).

-If negligence is suspected it is important that the baby’s medical records are evaluated by an independent medical expert to help determine your claim.
-An attorney from Michigan Injury Lawyers can help you in obtaining your medical records and in finding an expert to testify in a medical malpractice claim.
+If you suspect negligence occurred, you should have an independent medical expert evaluate your baby’s medical records to confirm your suspicions.
+An attorney from Michigan Injury Lawyers can help you obtain your medical records and find an expert to testify in a medical malpractice claim.

-Our lawyers are experienced litigators and as skilled negotiators, we can offer the best chance of succeeding in court or in settling your claim.
-We will work to ensure that you and your child receive fair compensation for all injuries sustained and that your legal rights are fully protected.
+Our Michigan personal injury lawyers are experienced negotiators and litigators, so we can offer a strong chance of settling your claim or succeeding in court.
+We will work to ensure that you and your child receive fair compensation for all injuries and losses sustained, and we will stand up for your rights.

-Contact Michigan Injury Lawyers today to schedule a free consultation and to find out how we can help.
+Contact Michigan Injury Lawyers for your free consultation at (888) 454-0801 and find out how we can help.